 “I mainly did Coke machines and gas pumps in the beginning — stuff people weren’t buying in America.
 Most of them were going to Japan.
 I just couldn’t understand why people here didn’t want this stuff back then!
 Now they do!”

 Dale still sees his share of vending machines, including brands other than Coca-Cola, and gas station memorabilia come into the shop, but fans of his show know that’s not all he’s tackling these days.
-From giant rocket slides to bumper cars, the projects rolling into the shop from around the globe are continually amazing him, and some in not such a good way.
+From giant rocket slides to bumper cars, the projects rolling into the shop from around the globe are continually amazing him, and some are not such a good way.

 The hardest project he’s seen so far was a motorized surfboard featured on American Restoration.
 “It took six months, and there were so many problems with it.
 But I did it,” said Dale with just a hint of exasperation.